DJI: Russian invasion of Ukraine

 DJI drones have been used by both Ukraine and Russia during the Russian invasion of Ukraine.
 They have served as a tactical surveillance, strike, and propaganda tool by Ukraine's armed forces.
 According to the investigation by Faine Greenwood of the Foreign Policy, DJI drones are sourced by governments, hobbyists, international donations to Ukraine and Russia to support each side on the battlefield, and were often flown by drone hobbyists recruited by the armed forces.
 The prevalence of DJI drones was attributable to their market dominance, affordability, high performance, and reliability.
 They were also preferred for their commercial availability.

 Ukraine has used DJI drones extensively after being invaded, while battlefield footage suggests their usage by Russia as well.
 After German retailer MediaMarkt stopped selling DJI drones, DJI said that its products were for civilian use and inappropriate for the military.
 Following criticism of the company's operation in Russia, DJI suspended its business in both Russia and Ukraine to prevent its products from being used in combat.
 However, donors and buyers from both Russia and Ukraine shipped the drones across the border via intermediates and modified their software to circumnavigate the restrictions.

 Ukrainian troops have used DJI drones to conduct reconnaissance, drop improvised explosives, and conduct precision strikes on Russian forces.
 Fitted with high-definition cameras, Ukrainian military also used the DJI drones to produce effective propaganda materials, including live war footage of Russian forces and heavy equipment being destroyed.

 In May 2022, Ukrainian Vice Prime Minister Mykhailo Fedorov said AeroScope detection platform gave Russian forces ability to track Ukrainian drones and gave Russia advantage, and asked DJI to impose no-fly zones over parts of Ukraine.
 DJI replied saying that its drones are designed for civilians and inappropriate for military use because of visibility features such as AeroScope and Remote ID.
 It could try to ban them from certain airspaces under a formal request from the Ukrainian government, but doing so would affect all parties' drones being flown there and could be countered by operators preventing their drones from receiving updates.
 The Verge did not find any confirmed reports on Russian AeroScope usage and interviewed a DJI spokesperson to clarify the issue.

 Ukraine continued to purchase DJI drones for its military.
 In October 2023, the Ukrainian government announced the purchase of 4,000 DJI drones and the plan to purchase 20,000 DJI drones by May 2024.
-In Ukraine, DJI drones and small UAVs became an ubiquitous and critical part of the war.
+In Ukraine, DJI drones and small UAVs became a ubiquitous and critical part of the war.